 The court currently employs 7 term law clerks, who are each hired for a two-year term, 2 senior law clerks, and 2 law clerk supervisors.
 Approximately half of the term law clerks are hired each year, providing a substantial overlap of experience for incoming law clerks.
 The law clerk supervisors handle administrative matters for the law clerks and are responsible for the smooth operation of the law clerk function.

 Supreme Court law clerks work closely with their assigned judge and collaborate with other judges and their clerks.
 The law clerk position emphasizes exceptional research and writing skills.
 Law clerks primarily help their judges prepare for oral argument and draft judicial opinions and orders.
 The position affords law clerks the opportunity to develop a keen understanding of New Hampshire law.

 Who applies for a Clerkship with the New Hampshire Supreme Court?

 Law clerk applicants either are law school graduates or 3rd year law students who expect to graduate before beginning employment.

 How do interested candidates apply?

-Interviews will be held in July at the Supreme Court building.
+Interviews will be held in mid to late June at the Supreme Court building.
 For further information regarding clerkship positions or applications, please contact Lisa Merrill, Executive Assistant to the Justices of the New Hampshire Court, at LMerrill@courts.state.nh.us.
 The State of New Hampshire is an equal opportunity employer.